 An alter ego can be applied to the character in two ways: either the form with powers or the form without can be the 'preferred' form for the character.
 Either way, the inconvenient form will manifest when triggered - usually for as long as the trigger stimulus is present.
 Anything from exposure to the full moon to a specific emotion or even the sight of blood can cause such a change of persona.

 Clever players can use this limitation to their advantage on occasion.
 Perhaps the character is a heavy hitter in one form and a highly skilled operative in another.
-Or even better, maybe nobody knows that the character actually changes form, thinking him two separate individuals.
+Or even better, maybe nobody knows that the character actually changes form, thinking them two separate individuals.
 While its severity hampers this 'gaming the system' somewhat, an alter ego can definitely make for an interesting play experience.

-Enervation: if one's Gamemaster is not using the fatigue rules for super powered combat, players may nonetheless adopt them as a character limitation.
+Enervation: if one's Gamemaster is not using the fatigue rules for super-powered combat, players may nonetheless adopt them as a character limitation.
 Similarly, one can increase the effects of fatigue as a limitation if they are in effect, greatly shortening the amount of time one can engage in ascendant battle.
 The severity of such a limitation depends on how much it constrains a player compared to others.

 Having one level of fatigue above that which other players must endure as a general matter of course is considered a weak limitation, two levels of fatigue beyond other players' constraint is a strong character limitation, three levels of bonus fatigue would count as a very strong limitation, and four levels of fatigue beyond other characters may be adopted as an extreme character limitation.

 Furthermore, if a character's Fortitude or Willpower is low (depending on the fatigue system used), this can be increased by one level (save for extreme extended fatigue).
-For example, in a campaign where optional fatigue rules are not in place, a character with doubled fatigue is normally considered a strongly limited character, but if the applicable score would make this particularly harsh, bump him up a limitation level.
+For example, in a campaign where optional fatigue rules are not in place, a character with doubled fatigue is normally considered a strongly limited character, but if the applicable value would make this particularly harsh, bump them up a limitation level.

 Susceptibility: a susceptibility is something that bypasses the effects of one's powers, detrimentally affecting the character with impunity.
 If a character is susceptible to a substance or damage form, it will be upgraded to Armor Ignoring (AI) when applied to their person.
-Furthermore, the damage caused by this attack must inflict a minimum of one quarter of the character's maximum Health score with each exposure.
+Furthermore, the damage caused by this attack must inflict a minimum of one quarter of the character's maximum Health with each exposure.

 This minimum applies both to susceptibilities that cause damage and those which do not.
 Whether one is susceptible to fire (which normally causes damage) or sunlight (which normally does not), the exposure should cause a like minimum of damage.
 On the other hand, if a character's susceptibility inflicts damage normally, there's nothing stopping it from removing more than a quarter of a character's maximum Health.